Course Outline

 Creating a Web API

-- Attribute routing, Content negotiation, XML formatting
+- Attribute routing, content negotiation, and XML formatting.

 Configuring service with dependency injection